daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 We should train our eyes to see / calculate quickly 20–30 handles run for MNQ, this means we can get into that trade and each time take 10–15 handles profit if that trade is profitable.
-It's not a guarantee, but we at least can take that trade and been either stopped out or bee in profit.
+It's not a guarantee, but we at least can take that trade and be either stopped out or bee in profit.
 All we do is:

-Model:
+Model (with a TF bias):
 Look for inefficiencies gravitating towards NDOGs/NWOGs, and ringing in higher TF, so it's not just simply the intraday charts, but we are looking at the elements we found on the weekly and the daily charts (see next lectures)